ndcwallet/ndc/README.md

 -------------------

-# Contribute with the NDC Development process
+# Contribute with the NDC Wallet Development process

 Developers work in their own forks, then submit pull requests when they think their feature or bug fix is ready.